-The New Zealand Screen Production Grant (NZSPG) for New Zealand Productions is part of the Government’s screen incentives scheme.
-Eligible productions can access a cash rebate equivalent to 40% of Qualifying New Zealand Production Expenditure (QNZPE).
+The New Zealand Screen Production Rebate, originally named the New Zealand Screen Production Grant, is a Government-backed screen incentives scheme, first introduced on 1 April 2014.
+Eligible productions can access a 40% cash rebate on Qualifying New Zealand Production Expenditure.

-The purpose of the New Zealand Grant is twofold:
+The purpose of the New Zealand Rebate is twofold:

 - To build the sustainability, scale and critical mass of the domestic film industry and support the development of New Zealand creatives.